harmonoman/CreativeCompanion/resources/design-document.md

 ## 1. Problem Statement

-Develop a software program that populates a dynamic Word Pool by interfacing with an external thesaurus and rhyming dictionary API.
-This word pool should then allow users to seamlessly drag and drop these words into a target field, facilitating the creation of original song lyrics, poetry, or prose.
-The software should also support the organization, rearrangement, and editing of these text elements.
-The content can be saved as individual Projects and Word Pools to a database, ensuring that users can retrieve and further develop their work at any time.
+Create a software program that seamlessly integrates with external thesaurus and rhyming dictionary APIs, empowering writers, poets, and lyricists to construct dynamic "Word Pools."
+These Word Pools facilitate the creation of song lyrics, poetry, or prose within dedicated workspaces.
+Each user's creative work is efficiently managed as individual "Projects," where they can organize, edit, and securely store their content for easy retrieval and further development.
+This versatile solution serves as an essential tool for artists, enabling creative expression and streamlined content management.

 ## 2. Top Questions to Resolve in Review